 Recoverable Resource Estimation

 Be at the forefront of mining geostatistics and learn how to estimate recoverable resources and assess the risks of your mining project by applying non-linear geostatistical methods.

-With this advanced course, you will learn how to improve your recoverable resource estimationsusing Isatis innovative non-linear geostatistics.
+With this advanced course, you will learn how to compute your recoverable resource estimations using non-linear geostatistics.

-This course provides reminders about the change of support model (discrete gaussian model)and its application to local and global recoverable resource estimation.
+This course provides reminders about the change of support model (discrete Gaussian model) and its application to local and global recoverable resource estimation.